$5,600 From a $100K Prop Account: How Exerato Passed a Challenge in 2 Weeks | Upscale

-21-year-old trader Exerato lost over $150,000 on memecoins and cross-margin futures, worked as a chef in Italy, poured his salary into trading — and blew account after account.
+A 21-year-old trader known as Exerato lost over $150,000 on memecoins and cross-margin futures, worked as a chef in Italy, invested his salary into trading — and blew account after account.
 After 5 years in the markets and 18 months of disciplined trading, he passed a $100,000 challenge on Upscale in 2 weeks and received a $5,600 payout.
-His strategy: two candlestick models based on fractals with a Fibonacci grid, a fixed risk-reward of 2.7–3.65, and a ~70% win rate across 500 backtested trades.
+His strategy: two candlestick models based on fractal sweeps with a Fibonacci grid, a fixed risk-reward of 2.7–3.65, and a win rate of ~70% across 500 backtested trades.
 According to FPFX Tech data from 300,000 prop firm accounts, only 7% of traders ever receive a payout — Exerato is among them.

 Watch the full interview with Exerato on the Upscale YouTube channel: